vitalets/websocket-as-promised/README.md

 wsp.sendRequest({foo: 'bar'}, {requestId: 42});
 ```

+> Note: you should implement yourself attaching `requestId` on server side.

+## Listen notifications
 When use send/request pattern, you can listen a notification which the message does not contain a `id` property.
 ```js
 wsp.onUnpackedNotif.addListener(data => console.log(JSON.stringify(data)));
 ```

-> Note: you should implement yourself attaching `requestId` on server side.

 ## API